-Deferred and periodic payments
+Deferred and periodic payments payment of contributions

-Deferral of payment or periodic payments beyond the issue of occupation certificate is not permitted.
+Deferral of payment or periodic payments beyond the issue of occupation construction certificate is not permitted.

 Councils' local infrastructure contributions plans typically require payment of local infrastructure contributions to be made prior to the issue of a construction certificate.
 Some plans allow for deferred payment in certain circumstances, for example, payment of 50 per cent of the required contribution prior to the issue of occupation certificate.